This is some text inside of a div block.

 SBTi in Tanso

 Tanso already enables companies to define climate targets aligned with the 1.5°C and 2°C pathways.
 SBTs can be set in the reduction module and tracked along the SBTi-paths.
 Measures can be planned, documented, and monitored in a structured way.
 Tanso also supports the definition of a base year – either as a specific reference year or a period with available data for future comparisons.
 This meets the SBTi requirement that a base year must be defined once at the company level.
+Tanso thus provides a practical way to align with science-based climate targets – without the need for immediate formal commitment.

 Discover Tanso -

-Your complete solution for sustainability
+Your all-in-one solution for sustainability

 Other articles that may be of interest to you